suitenumerique/hackdays2025/submissions/incubator-for-ai/README.md

   * e.g. date created
 * Creating a similar API for other SuiteNumerique services
   * e.g. search through your meeting transcripts with @Meet
+* Integrate access to `Docs` into the UK's GOV-AI framework